HA247RethinkIT/haproxy-galera-etcd/README.md

-# haproxy-etcd
+# haproxy-etcd for a Percona Galera Cluster in Docker

-Simple tool to generate a haproxy config file based on `etcd` and gracefully reload haproxy.
+Simple tool forked from (https://github.com/aksalj/haproxy-etcd) to generate a haproxy config file for a single galera cluster based on availability info. from `etcd` and gracefully reload haproxy.
+The code comes with a Dockerfile and a Docker Image available on the Docker Hub

-### Goal

-Objective is to dynamically update `haproxy.cfg` with new servers on each backend (when registred with etcd) and reload haproxy.

 ### Installation